flyocloud/nitro-astro/UPGRADE.md

 const config = await useConfig(Astro);
 ```

 The config is typically requested in the Layout of your Astro Project.
+See the `src/layouts` folder